caufero/thebridge-optimized-docs/docs/01-foundations/03-ontological-structure.md

 * structural coordinates
 * the semantic meaning of each transition

-The uploaded document describes NATURA as process, history, verbs, doing, and transformations.
+NATURA is history, verbs, doing, and transformations.

 ### **3.4.1 LOG as Immutable Reality**